- Enter now

 Up to $30,000* in awards is available

-Typically, 3-4 Grand Awards of $3,000 are available each year, along with several more Engagement Awards of $2,000.
-Judges have the right not award up to the full amount if there are not enough projects that meet the evaluation criteria.
+Typically, 3–4 Grand Awards of $3,000 are available each year, along with several more Engagement Awards of $2,000.
+Judges have the right not to issue awards up to the full amount if there are not enough projects that meet the evaluation criteria.

-All award funds must exclusively be used to directly implement your project.
+All award funds must be used exclusively to implement your project.

 Because community engagement happens everywhere, there are no longer any location requirements for most awards in the competition.
-Your project should best exemplify the values, principles and approach to community engagement illustrated in SFU's Strategic Community Engagement Plan.
+Your project should best exemplify the values, principles and approach to community engagement illustrated in SFU's Strategic Community Engagement Plan, and should advance a priority area of What’s Next?: The SFU Strategy.

 *Award amounts subject to change.

-One $2,000 Engagement Award will be specifically awarded to a project designed to implement a learning event during the 2023 Burnaby Festival of Learning.
+One $2,000 Engagement Award will be specifically awarded to a project designed to implement a community learning event during the 2025 Connect Fest.
 Teams hoping to compete for this award should clearly detail how they will host such an event.
 Please see “Evaluation Criteria”, below, for more details.

 Progressive evaluation process

 There are three stages of evaluation in the SFU Student-Community Engagement Competition.
-The first step is getting your team together and submitting an idea (learn more about how it works).
-Then the evaluation process unfolds like this:
+The evaluation process unfolds like this:

-- Selection of finalists.
-A shortlist of teams with the most promising, creative, and feasible detailed proposals will be designated as finalists and invited to present their ideas before a panel of judges.
+- Evaluating your detailed proposal.
+Judges at this stage look for feasibility (is this realistic?) as well as evidence that you are actively collaborating (or at least communicating) with a partner in the community (usually an organization, but sometimes a key individual or group).
+Teams with the most promising, creative, and feasible detailed proposals will be designated as finalists and invited to present their ideas before a panel of judges.

-- Winner orientation.
-Winning teams will be required to attend an orientation meeting to sign the Declaration and Release (detailed in the Rules), to meet each other, to learn how the Office of Community Engagement can support you in your work, and of course, to ask questions.
+Winner orientation.
+Winning teams will be required to attend an orientation meeting to sign the Declaration and Release (detailed in the Rules), to meet each other, to learn how Office of Community Engagement can support you in your work, and of course, to ask questions.
+Winning teams can expect award funds to be available in early April.

 Evaluation criteria

 The selection of finalists and winners of the SFU Student-Community Engagement Competition is guided by a common set of evaluation criteria which reflect the principles and values of community engagement as they are presented in SFU's Strategic Community Engagement Plan.
-In particular, this competition is designed to encourage co-creative and collaborative work with community partners to inspire community engagement and bring about meaningful impact.
+In particular, the competition is designed to encourage co-creative and collaborative work with community partners, to inspire community engagement, and to bring about meaningful impact.

 Strong proposals will feature evidence of deep collaboration and co-creation with involved community partners.